Tampalawela Dhammaratana: Works

 In 1999, he joined UNESCO as a consultant at the Division of Philosophy and Ethics and contributed to the program of ‘Universal Ethics’.
 As a copy-editor he contributed to the UNESCO Program called ‘the History of Humanity, Scientific and Cultural Development’, at the Division of Cultural Pluralism and Intercultural Dialogue, Histories Section to publish History of Humanity Volume VI and VII, (which is a general history of the 18th through 20th centuries), under the guidance of international scientific Committee presided by Prof. Georges Henri Dumont, Royal Academy of Belgium, published by UNESCO in 2008.

 At present he is a Consultant and the Director of Buddhist Links at UNESCO Headquarters in Paris, France and contributes to the promotion of Buddhist education, culture, humanitarian and social development, and preservation of tangible and intangible cultural heritages worldwide.

 Dhammaratana founded the Buddhist Academy of Frankfurt in 2021 with the help of the Buddhist community of Germany, and was elected the first founding president of this new Buddhist Academy.
+Since September 2022, he directs, with the help of the Rector Bhikkhu Pāsādika, all academic activities such as intercultural and inter-religious dialogues, as well as the spiritual practices of the Buddhist dharma.